qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 table will contain a text box corresponding to each one of these outputs, where you can type the output channel to use for saving it.
 An output channel contains the information needed to save the resulting object somewhere.
-In the most usual case, you will save it to a file, but the architecture allows for any other way of storing it.
-For instance, a vector layer can be stored in a database or even uploaded to a remote server using a WFS-T service.
-Although solutions like these are not yet implemented, the processing framework is prepared to handle them, and we expect to add new kinds of output channels in a near feature.
+In the most usual case, you will save it to a file, but in the case of vector layers, and when they are generated by native algorithms (algorithms not using external applications) you can also save to a PostGIS or Spatialite database, or a memory layer.

-To select an output channel, just click on the button on the right side of the text box.
-That will open a save file dialog, where you can select the desired file path.
+To select an output channel, just click on the button on the right side of the text box, and you will see a small context menu with the available options.

+In the most usual case, you will select saving to a file.
+If you select that option, you will be prompted with a save file dialog, where you can select the desired file path.
 Supported file extensions are shown in the file format selector of the dialog, depending on the kind of output and the algorithm.